sbb-design-systems/sbb-angular/projects/sbb-esta/angular-public/search/search.md

 ### Custom icon

-To set a custom icon to the search button (and to the trigger icon too when in 'header' mode), you need to use the `sbbSearchIcon` directive on the icon component you want to use:
+To set a custom icon to the search button (and to the trigger icon too when in 'header' mode), you need to use the `sbbIcon` directive on the icon component you want to use:

 ```html
 <sbb-search